pixie-io/pixie/.github/ISSUE_TEMPLATE/Live_view_request.md

 3. Widget C '....'
 4. .....

-**Desired collaboration scheme**

-- Do you want to share this view with your team (yes/no)?
-- Do you want to persist this view in your team's git repo (yes/no)?
-- Do you want to persist this view in pixie-community's git repo (yes/no)?

 **Additional requirements**
 Add any other context about your needs here.

 **(Optional) Draft scripts**
 If you've attempted to write scripts to generate this view feel free to share them here.